Erez Marom Photography

 But that's not all.
 Kirindy is also home to Madagascar's biggest and most famous baobab species: Grandidier's baobab or giant baobab.
 We will shoot the baobabs before or after the wildlife, mainly during the beautiful, red post-sunset glow.

-After a sunrise shoot at Isalo's rock arch on day 14, we will quickly depart and head to the crown jewel of the workshop: Anja reserve.
+After a sunrise shoot at the baobabs on day 12, we will quickly depart and head to Morondava Airport, where we will take the 2nd private flight.
+The 1.5-hour flight will save us long days of driving, and more importantly, take us to the crown jewel of the workshop: Anja reserve.

 The Anja Community Reserve is a woodland area and freshwater lake, situated at the base a large cliff.
 Much of the reserve is dominated by fallen rocks and boulders and there are two small caves providing habitat for bats and owls.
 This reserve has much sheltered habitat in the pocket of forest that has established between the vast boulders.
 The reserve was created in 2001 with the support on the UNDP to help preserve the local environment and wildlife, and to provide additional employment and income to the local community, which means that by visiting it you are contributing to help the local people, as well as to preserve Madagascar's frail ecosystem and the species that inhabit it.
 Those very species were on the verge of extinction, but the reserve has vastly improved their situation, to everyone's satisfaction, especially photographers!